damnkrishna/CyberGaurd-j/Log-Analysis/log14.md

 *   **Authentication & Access Control:** Implementing Role-Based Access Control (**RBAC**), Attribute-Based Access Control (**ABAC**), and secure protocols like OAuth 2.0, OIDC, and multi-factor authentication (MFA).

 ---

-## 5. Review Foundations (T1 & T2 Quick Reference)

-To ensure success on the cumulative portions, keep these foundational concepts fresh:

-### Network Layer Basics (T1 Focus)
-*   **The OSI Model & TCP/IP Stack:** Clear understanding of headers, encapsulation, and responsibilities at Layer 2 (Data Link - MAC), Layer 3 (Network - IP), Layer 4 (Transport - TCP/UDP), and Layer 7 (Application).
-*   **Packet Inspection & Filtering:** How stateless firewalls inspect static packet headers (Src/Dst IP, Port) versus how stateful firewalls track the active state of network connections using a state table.

-### Cryptographic Foundations (T2 Focus)
-*   **Symmetric Ciphers:** Stream Ciphers (encrypting bit-by-bit, e.g., RC4) vs. Block Ciphers (encrypting fixed chunks, e.g., AES, DES).
-*   **Block Cipher Modes of Operation:**
-    *   **ECB (Electronic Codebook):** Encrypts each block independently.
-Identical plaintext blocks produce identical ciphertext blocks, leaking structural patterns.
-    *   **CBC (Cipher Block Chaining):** XORs each plaintext block with the previous ciphertext block before encryption, using an Initialization Vector (IV) for the first block to ensure randomization.

----

-> 💡 **Study Strategy:** Prioritize mapping the mathematical steps of **RSA**, write out a mockup of a parameterized vs unparameterized SQL statement, and trace how a packet flows during a **DNS Amplification** attack to secure the highest-yielding points on the exam.
+ing the mathematical steps of **RSA**, write out a mockup of a parameterized vs unparameterized SQL statement, and trace how a packet flows during a **DNS Amplification** attack to secure the highest-yielding points on the exam.